THE NEW TRINITY: DO WE ALL PRAY TO THE SAME GOD?

 [Note: Nothing in the foregoing Essay is meant to conflate the Jewish people (due to its Jewishness) with Righteousness or to conflate the Gentile peoples (due to their lack of Jewishness) with Evil.
 Indeed, a Jew who believes in the God of Israel may perpetrate evil deeds, while a Gentile who believes in a false god may perform righteous deeds.
-Consequently, under normal circumstances, it cannot be determined by Humankind whether any particular Jew is more beloved by God than any particular Gentile, as that Judgment can only be made by God, based upon each person’s individual moral worth.
-The Hebrew Bible itself is proof of this, as it abounds with tales of worthy Gentiles -- from Adam and Eve to Noah to the Amorite brothers Mamre, Aner and Eshcol to Malchizedek to Job to Jethro to Rahab to Ruth (the last of whom, by joining herself to the Jewish people, became the ancestress of King David as well as of the future Messiah).
-For a deeper analysis of this issue, please see my Essay entitled “The Meaning Of Being The Chosen People” -- Mark Rosenblit]
+Consequently, under normal circumstances, it cannot be determined by Humankind whether any particular Jew is more -- or less -- beloved by God than any particular Gentile, as that Judgment can only be made by God alone, based upon each individual’s moral worth.
+For a deeper analysis of this issue please see my Essay entitled “The Meaning Of Being The Chosen People”]

 [Note: Not only are there major contradictions in narrative and theology between the four “Gospels”, but each of those “Gospels” underwent significant revisions long after it was initially written.
 Rabbi Tovia Singer has done exhaustive research on the history and mutating credos of Christianity that have spanned the past two millennia.
 The following question & answer is from his website https://outreachjudaism.org/, concerning the additions and deletions that were made to the “New Testament”, and especially to the “Gospels” portion thereof, in order to create the Christianity that was favored by its serial redactors.]